vignes-12/senior-design-project-28-wafer-defect-detection/README.md

 y
 ```

-# Results
+## Results Summary
 The preprocessing between both images worked fairly well.
 It was able to grab almost all noticeable defects into a black
 and white image.
 From the image statistics, though, there seems to be a much bigger story to tell.
 In the first case,
 it seems like both methods were comparable in counting defect pixels, since there was only a 2.78% difference in pixel
 count.
 The number of defects is also accurate at 4, as well as their corresponding locations.

-In the second case,
-though, the two different methods have captured somewhat different data between the number of defective pixels in the
+In the second case, though, the two different methods have captured somewhat different data between the number of
-image.
-The number of defective pixels in the contour method is about 20,000 more than the array method, representing a
+defective pixels in the image.
+The number of defective pixels in the contour method is about 20,000 more than the
-whopping 36.07% difference between the two methods.
-Moreover, although it would be a massively tedious task to count
+array method, representing a staggering 36.07% difference between the two methods.
+Moreover, although it would be a
-all defects on the image, I do believe that the contour method is working somewhat correctly, as it has detected over
+massively tedious task to count all defects on the image, I do believe that the contour method is working somewhat
-100 different defects.
-This proves how the contour method does have some flaws over the array method in terms of
+correctly, as it has detected over 100 different defects.
+This proves how the contour method does have some flaws
-counting defective pixels.
+over the array method in terms of counting defective pixels.

 Finally, the third case shows how useful the contour method can be over the array method.
 From the image, you can see
 a black bar covering half of the image, which shows that the image was taken near an edge of the wafer.
 With the array